BlackTowerEntertainment/color-4/README.md

 A simple example of a multiplayer server done with WS deployable with docker

 ## Docker build
-docker build . -t colors-server
+docker build . -t color-server